 I'm dreaming of a white Christmas... just like the ones I used to know

-Dreaming Bing Crosby may be, but most long-term Londoners have wised up to the weather now.
+Dreaming Bing Crosby might be, but most long-term Londoners have wised up to the weather now.
 Despite Christmas cards depicting a white-washed capital, the reality is usually a bit more... grey.
 Read on to find out what the chances are of a snowy holiday season this year.

 Does it snow in London at Christmas?